Co-locating community: Rural revitalization in Fayette and Greenbrier Counties

 If your county is considering how to repurpose vacant school buildings, look to West Virginia’s counties for tips.
 This fall, NACo’s BRECC Commitment Coalition convened 20 leaders supporting coal-impacted communities for a three-day peer exchange to explore revitalization efforts across Fayette County and Greenbrier County, W.Va.
 Five historic school buildings stood out.
 Amid different rehabilitation phases, the five vacant school buildings are about to breathe new life into their community and fulfill multiples needs, including housing, lodging accommodations, childcare, community recreation and remote work.

 In western Greenbrier County, the BRECC Commitment Coalition explored a school-to-housing development project in the coal-impacted community of Rupert.
-As a result of devastating floods in 2016, Rupert Elementary School, a four-story school building and gymnasium, sat empty for years until local leaders took actions
+As a result of devastating floods in 2016, Rupert Elementary School, a four-story school building and gymnasium, sat empty for years until local leaders took action.

-The Greater Greenbrier Long Term Recovery Committee (Recovery Committee), a community nonprofit originally formed to help 2016 flood victims, focused in on Rupert Elementary’s redevelopment potential.
+The Greater Greenbrier Long Term Recovery Committee (Recovery Committee), a community nonprofit originally formed to help 2016 flood victims, focused-in on Rupert Elementary’s redevelopment potential.
 After monthly meetings, the Recovery Committee became determined to not only build new, quality housing options but also create new systems to foster healthy families, specifically through childcare and recreation opportunities.
 Led by Matt Ford, President of Greenbrier Environmental Group, Inc. with the unwavering support of Tammy Tincher, Commissioner of Greenbrier County and member of the BRECC Commitment Coalition, they developed a housing project that will apply affordable rate requirements and is co-located with a childcare facility.

 As a first step, the Recovery Committee facilitated a strategic land swap between the local school board, the volunteer fire department, the developers for Rupert Elementary and The Marvel Center (an essential childcare facility servicing the area).
 This resulted in the collocation of essential services and saved development costs, such as combining boundary work, electricity and grounds maintenance between the organizations.

 To cover the six-million-dollar projected cost, the 20-unit housing development also tapped into several different funding streams.
-A public-private partnership between the Recovery Committee and Woodlands Development opened access to Low Income Tax Credits (LITC), a historic building designation (registered through the NPS) and securing loans with the federal home-loan bank of Pittsburgh.
-To meet the community needs, seven units will be dedicated for residents with housing choice vouchers, and seven units will be workforce housing, based on income eligibility.
+A public-private partnership between the Recovery Committee and Woodlands Development opened access to Low Income Tax Credits (LITC), a historic building designation (registered through the NPS) and loans with the federal home-loan bank of Pittsburgh.
+To meet the community needs, seven units will be dedicated for residents with housing choice vouchers, and seven units will be workforce housing based on income eligibility.
 The remaining six units will be set at market rate and rented by the developers.

 When asked about overcoming the challenges of the project, Ford said, “I would tell others ‘Don’t take no for an answer and be prepared to work really hard’.
 It’s all about a mindset of positivity and success.”